zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

    ls -a -l
     ```

     The provided files include the client and server application code.
+The Model Context Protocal provides a standardized way to connect AI models to different data sources and tools.
+We separate `client.py` and `server.py` to keep the agent logic and tool definitions modular and simulate real-world architecture.

+    `server.py` defines the tools the agent can use, simulating backend services or business logic.
+    `client.py` handles the AI agent setup, user prompts, and calling the tools when needed.

 ### Configure the application settings